Crowdstorm’s kettles buyer’s guide

 A good brew is officially the answer to all of life’s dilemmas and the humble kettle is a central element of every UK kitchen.

-But if you thought your choice of new kettle was limited to white, silver or more white, think again – kettles have been upgraded and now come in a huge range of colours and styles with a multitude of features and options.
+But if you thought your choice of new kettle was limited to white, silver or more white, think again – kettles now come in a huge range of colours and styles with a multitude of features and options.

 At Crowdstorm we're proud to bring you all the best kettles from the UK's leading online and high street stores.